Hyde Jekyll, Me: Controversies

 Author Lee Choong-ho, who in 2011 wrote the webtoon Hyde Jekyll, Me was adapted from, alleged on his Twitter account that the screenwriter of Kill Me, Heal Me plagiarized his work.
-Both TV series are about a woman who falls in love with a man with multiple personality disorder, and air in the same time slot.
+Both TV series are about a woman who falls in love with a man with dissociative identity disorder, and air in the same time slot.
 MBC denied the plagiarism accusation, while SBS clarified that Lee's statement was his personal opinion and did not reflect the stance of the whole production team.

 Thailand's Channel 3 television drama Song Huajai Nee Puea Tur received criticism that its plot was too similar to Hyde.
 However, the producer insisted that there was no plagiarism involved.